-The current configuration of Grand Avenue through the Grand Lake District is intimidating and unsafe for those travelling on foot and by bicycle.
-A road diet from I-580 to Piedmont (Jean St) will further improve connections between Grand Lake businesses, Lake Merritt, and surrounding neighborhoods.
+The current configuration of Grand Avenue through the Grand Lake District is intimidating and unsafe for residents walking, bicycling, and driving.
+A road diet from I-580 to Piedmont (Jean St) will fix the street by adding bicycle lanes, calming traffic, and improving pedestrian crossings.
+In addition, this will improve connections between Grand Lake businesses, Lake Merritt, and surrounding neighborhoods, bringing more customers to Grand Lake businesses.

-The City of Piedmont has already planned for a road diet on Grand Ave, with bike lanes and pedestrian improvements.
-The City of Oakland is in the process of planning a road diet along this stretch of Grand Ave from Elwood Ave to Jean St. We commend the city for their efforts, but think the plan does not go far enough in terms of pedestrian and bicycle safety.
+Piedmont is doing a road diet on Grand Ave, with bike lanes and pedestrian improvements.
+Oakland is in the process of planning a road diet along its stretch of Grand Ave from Elwood Ave to Jean St. We commend the city for their efforts, but think the plan does not go far enough in terms of pedestrian and bicycle safety.
 We'd like to see the road diet extend further to I-580, to better connect pedestrians and bicyclists with the neighborhoods around the lake.